Conformal and Contact Kinetic Dynamics and Their Geometrization: Contact Kinetic Theory

 In terms of the Darboux coordinates, we compute the musical mapping $\sharp_\Lambda$ in \eqref{Sharp-Delta} as

 Then, in this local picture, the contact bracket \eqref{cont-bracket-L} is

-Since a symplectic manifold $M$ looks like a cotangent manifold, without loss of generalization, one may substitute the symplectic manifold $M$ with the cotangent bundle $T^*Q$.
+A symplectic manifold $M$ locally looks like a cotangent manifold.
+Accordingly, without loss of generalization, one may substitute the symplectic manifold $M$ with the cotangent bundle $T^*Q$.
 In this case, the contact manifold $\bar{M}$ locally turns out to be the extended cotangent bundle $T^*Q\times \mathbb{R}$.